This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 • Dentition or swallowing difficulties

-• Fear of triggering gut symptoms (especially in those with IBS or diverticular disease)
+• Fear of triggering gut symptoms, especially in those with a sensitive gut or digestive conditions

 Why Fibre Still Matters.
 Even More So with Age

-Adequate fibre intake in older age is critical for more than just regular bowel movements.
+Adequate fibre intake in older age supports more than just regular bowel movements.
 It helps:

 • Maintain a healthy gut microbiome